Last Updated on October 4, 2022 by admin

 6. Outdoor Sculptures

 Walla Walla has dozens of outdoor sculptures.
-You can see the city of Walla Walla’s outdoor sculpture walk here.
 Some examples of sculptures include “A Delicate Balance” (2005) by Wayne Chabre and Jeanne McMenemy, “A Farmer’s Prayer” (2017) by Jeffrey Hill, and “The Thinker” (2002) by Ralph Tretheway.

 Whitman College also has an outdoor sculpture walk.
 The self-guided walk showcases 21 different outdoor sculptures.